-Previously, I was an electrical engineering intern at Totem Power where I designed power electronics including energy storage systems.
-I was also a student researcher at Cooper Union's Complex Fluid Physics and Engineering (CoFPhE) lab, where I designed electronic control systems and circuitry for autonomous boats operating in complex fluid flows
+Before interning at Google, I was an electrical engineering intern at Totem Power where I designed power electronics including energy storage systems.
+I was also concurrently a student researcher at Cooper Union's Complex Fluid Physics and Engineering (CoFPhE) lab, where I designed electronic control systems and circuitry for autonomous model boats operating in complex fluid flows.

 Outside of classes, I worked with the Create@Cooper organization, which organizes the HackCooper hackathon.
 In order to facilitate our Fall 2019 hackathon, I acted as a team lead for a group of five students working on software tailored to our event's needs such as registration, judging, and day-of communication.
 I am also currently an active officer of the Cooper Union Rock Climbing club, where I am helping to organize events and outings.